 Magic Mouthwash

-Compounded prescription mouthwash for oral mucositis and mouth sores
+Compounded prescription mouthwash for oral mucositis, mouth sores, and prescriber-led mouth-rinse plans

 Prescription status